 Time Master: Curtis, though apparently it only extends to reversing time (and only works when he's feeling guilty about something that's just happened).
 For now.

-Too Dumb to Live: Nathan, in "Vegas, Baby!" is winning, and winning, and winning.
+Too Dumb to Live: Nathan is all over this trope (it helps that he's immortal.
+But he tops even himself, in "Vegas, Baby!".
+He's winning, and winning, and winning in the casino.
 The house gets suspicious of his luck, and then goes to arrest him because he rolled an 11: a seven on one die, and a 4 on the other.
 Dice never have more than six pips.
 Nathan remarks to Marnie as he tries to run from the police that someone should've told him that.

 Doubles, as most fans are eager to point out.
 Someone able to bend reality can, within reason, walk out of any jail cell easily enough that being in prison shouldn't be an obstacle, contrary to what Nathan seems to think.

 Early in series 1, it appeared as though Simon was headed in this direction, especially when you consider how creepy he was when he killed Sally it seemed as though this would be his journey to villain.
 However this was averted as it became obvious later on that he was actually the most noble of the group. note As seen in storyboards, the initial plans involved Simon going Ax-Crazy in the finale, so there was good reason for the hints.

 Nathan is a more hurtful than harmful one, but (being a most likely literal sociopath) still definitely qualifies.

 Token Minority Couple: Initially played straight with Alisha and Curtis, but averted after they split up.

 Too Much Information: Simon's rather distressing reaction to Alisha's power, although it was hardly his fault.
 And then there's Nathan and his "special" sock.